CHIANG MAI | BANGKOK | PHUKET | SAMUI | HUA HIN

 Helpful Info

 • Travel Route and Traffic: The roads along this route are well-paved and straightforward, but they can get busy, especially on weekends and holidays.
 To avoid traffic, plan to leave Pattaya early in the morning.
-Check real-time traffic updates on the Thai Highway Department website.

 • Parking at Ban Phe: If you’re driving to Ban Phe, there are secure parking lots near the pier where you can leave your car while visiting Koh Samet.
 Parking fees vary, so it’s advisable to have some cash ready.
-Find detailed parking information on the Ban Phe Pier Guide website.

 • Accommodation: There are numerous accommodation options along the coast and on Koh Samet, ranging from budget bungalows to luxury beachfront resorts.
 Use Agoda or Booking.com to find and book suitable stays in Rayong and on Koh Samet.